 #2: Artistic Traditions

 The Aborigines of Australia did not have a written language of their own, and so all of their important stories and traditions are instead based on visual symbols and artworks that tell stories.
 These stories are usually recounted using dance and song, helping to preserve the unique culture and hand down timeless indigenous tales.
-Symbols were the most commonly used iconography here, as you will be familiar with if you play the best Aussie pokies online!
+Symbols were the most commonly used iconography here, as you will be familiar with if you play the best pokies for real money online!

 Aboriginal paintings are often used to teach young tribe members as well.
 A painting – effectively a story – can be used for a number of different purposes, and the interpretations of its symbols will also vary according to its audiences.
 The stories that are told to children are often quite different from those that you will hear from tribal elders as an adult.